-Half a wheel of cheese under a grill, a plate ready with boiled baby potatoes, pickled gherkins, maybe some meats, and then the drama of the wheel arriving at the table and the melting, gooey, yummy cheese being scrapped off it and onto your plate.
+Half a wheel of cheese under a grill, a plate ready with boiled baby potatoes, pickled gherkins, maybe some meats, and then the drama of the wheel arriving at the table and the melting, gooey, yummy cheese being scraped off it and onto your plate.

 It’s beautiful and what food-heaven is all about.

-Sausage – Germans might have a monopoly when it comes to sausages, and their bratwursts are famous the world over, but don’t let that deter you from trying a Swiss Sausage.
+Germans might have a monopoly when it comes to sausages, and their bratwursts are famous the world over, but don’t let that deter you from trying a Swiss Sausage.
 Veal is one of the most common and favoured ingredients, but other options are often available.

 The Swiss are generous with their helpings, as one sausage along with a side order of fries was more than enough to keep me full for half a day.
-A lovely glass of Swiss Pinot Noir complimented the sausage beautifully.
+A lovely glass of Swiss Pinot Noir complemented the sausage beautifully.

 From a dazzling variety of mushrooms to bright red tomatoes and lovely radishes to delicacies made with cheese, a farmer’s market is often the epicentre of all local activities on these days and the best way to understand and appreciate the local community for any traveller.
 We picked up fresh vegetables, bread, and a few cheesy snacks when attending the farmer’s market in Vevey, and loved every bit of what we saw and ate.

-Swiss Wine – The most underrated wine if ever there was any.
+The most underrated wine if ever there was any.
 While smaller countries the world over are promoting their wines like crazy, Switzerland has a very humble approach to selling wine.
 Many regions produce just enough for local consumption, and others don’t have the type of budget like that of the neighbouring counties (France, Italy, and Germany).
 Missing out on Swiss wine, especially when in Switzerland, is the worst mistake you will ever make.

-Rivella – A non-alcoholic drink made with whey and sometimes even called the “national drink of Switzerland”, Rivella has people divided.
+A non-alcoholic drink made with whey and sometimes even called the “national drink of Switzerland”, Rivella has people divided.
 While some, like me, absolutely love it, others swear by only a particular flavour – Red is apparently the most popular.
 Red, Blue, Green or Rhubarb, when in Switzerland you have to give Rivella a go, and only then make up your mind about this flavorful drink.

-Water – Last, but not the least, drink a lot of water from all the magnificent and artistic fountains across Switzerland.
+Last, but not the least, drink a lot of water from all the magnificent and artistic fountains across Switzerland.

 Why?
 You ask.

-Because, it’s fresh, crisp, and best of all, it’s FREE!
+Because it’s fresh, crisp, and best of all, it’s FREE!

 Switzerland, owing to its proximity to five different countries, has quite a lot to offer regarding food and drinks.
 Depending on where you are in the state, the menu changes almost dramatically, and that’s part of the fun of travelling in such a diverse region.

-Food and drink can help you understand life a lot better and in turn appreciate the people and country in a completely different way.
+Food and drink can help you understand life a lot better and in turn, appreciate the people and country in a completely different way.